-The City of Forest Park has construction site inspection responsibilities.
-The City is responsible for periodic (approximately biweekly during active construction, depending on project complexity) inspections to verify that approved erosion and sedimentation (E&S) control plans are followed.
-Additionally, the City is responsible for verifying that the E&S controls are being implemented according to the approved plans, current stream buffer/ floodplain regulations, and construction site documentation.
+GAEPD is responsible for conducting construction site inspections within the jurisdiction of Lake City.
+GAEPD is responsible for periodic (approximately biweekly during active construction, depending on project complexity) inspections to verify that approved erosion and sedimentation (E&S) control plans are followed.
+Additionally, GAEPD is responsible for verifying that the E&S controls are being implemented according to the approved plans, current stream buffer/floodplain regulations, and construction site documentation.
+Lake City is required to communicate with GAEPD and obtain information such that the city can provide information on the number of inspections conducted each year in the MS4 annual report.